Teens

 Teen Intern Program

-In this year-long program, students entering grades 9 – 12 work with Jewish Museum educators to facilitate programs and special projects while exploring art and culture through the Museum’s collection and exhibitions.
-Training and work sessions will be a combination of in-person and virtual; interns will receive a stipend for their participation.
+In this year-long program, students entering grades 9 - 12 work with Museum educators to facilitate programs for families and other audiences, assist with special projects, and explore art and culture through the Museum’s collections.

 For more information, call 212.423.3254 or email teenprograms@thejm.org.